-The personal details we collect are: your personal and contact details including name, address, date of birth, email address and telephone numbers, your occupation and the ages of any dependant children.
+The personal details we collect are: your personal and contact details including name, address, date of birth, email address and telephone numbers, your occupation and the ages of any dependent children.

 The financial details we collect are a breakdown of the average weekly family income.
 This information will be used for the purposes of assessing a grant application.
-A copy of this information is kept securely by The Hospital Saturday Fund (and temporarily by our technology suppliers Microsoft Azure)
+A copy of this information is kept securely by The Hospital Saturday Fund (and temporarily by our technology suppliers).

-Site usage information – Log files and Google Analytics
+Site usage information – Log files and Matomo Analytics

 Our sites – hsfcharity.com, hospitalsaturdayfund.org, hsf.co.uk, hsf.ie, hsf.eu.com and hsfassist.com are not responsible for the content of external internet sites.